endoflife-date/endoflife.date/products/omnissa-horizon.md

 ---

-> [VMware Horizon](https://www.vmware.com/products/horizon.html) enables a digital workspace with
+> [Omnissa Horizon](https://www.omnissa.com/horizon-8/) enables a digital workspace with
 > the efficient delivery of virtual desktops and applications that equips workers anywhere,
 > anytime, and on any device.